Marathi people: Religion

-Marathi Hindu Customs
+Marathi Hindu customs

 The main life ceremonies in Hindu culture include those related to birth, weddings, initiation ceremonies, as well as death rituals.
 Other ceremonies for different occasions in Hindu life include Vastushanti and "Satyanarayan" which is performed before a family formally establishes residence in a new house.
 Satyanarayana Puja is a ceremony performed before commencing any new endeavour or for no particular reason.
-Invoking the name of the family's gotra and the kuladaivat are important aspects of these ceremonies for many communities.
+Invoking the name of the family's gotra and the kuladevata are important aspects of these ceremonies for many communities.

 Like most other Hindu communities, the Marathi people have a household shrine called a devaghar with idols, symbols, and pictures of various deities for daily worship.
 Ritual reading of religious texts known as pothi is also popular in some communities.

 In some traditional families, food is first offered to the preferred deity in the household shrine, as naivedya, before being consumed by family members and guests.
 Meals or snacks are not taken before this religious offering.
 In present times, the naivedya is offered by families only on days of special religious significance.

-Many Marathi people trace their paternal ancestors to one of the seven or eight sages, the saptarshi.
+Many Marathi people trace their paternal ancestors to one of the seven or eight sages, the Saptarshi.
 They classify themselves as gotras, named after the ancestor rishi.
 Intra-marriage within gotras (Sagotra Vivaha) was uncommon until recently, being discouraged as it was likened to incest.